Adopt a Baby in Oklahoma

 Once your adoption profile begins being shown to expectant parents considering adoption, it can take several weeks or several months before you’ll enter into an adoption opportunity with expectant parents whose adoption goals align with your own.

-Your adoption wait time will vary due to several factors, including how open you are to a range of potential birth mothers on your APQ, your openness to post-adoption communication with your child’s prospective birth family, as well as the individual preferences of each expectant mother.
+Your adoption wait time will vary due to several factors, including how open you are to a range of adoption opportunities on your APQ and the individual preferences of each expectant mother.

 However, for 75 percent of families who adopt a child through American Adoptions, the adoption wait time is 1 to 12 months after their adoption profile becomes active on our website.